 Covering the ratification of the 19th Amendment, 1921 Wisconsin Equal Rights Act, 1924 Indian Citizenship Act and 1965 Voting Rights Act, the display shares the important story of women's quest for political rights and recognition through quotes, photographs and a timeline of events.

-Schools, public libraries, historical societies and civic organizations in the Fox Cities may schedule the "We Stand on Their Shoulders" traveling exhibit at no cost for a two-week period.
+Schools, public libraries, historical societies, businesses and civic organizations in the Fox Cities may schedule the "We Stand on Their Shoulders" traveling exhibit at no cost for a two-week period.
 The display consists of four 39" x 87" freestanding, double-sided poly fabric banners on retractable banner stands.
 View the complete contents of each panel here.

 Educational Toolkits are available to schools at both the elementary and secondary levels.
 The age-appropriate toolkits provide information about the Women’s Suffrage Movement and emphasize the importance of the right to vote.